nelson-n/cs-math-nn/README.md

 :x: Python, R, more.
 * Fluent Python - Luciano Ramalho
 * Advanced R - Hadley Wickham

 :x: Overview of OOP.

+### Section: Parallel Computing

+### Section: Databases.

+### Section: Machine Learning / AI

+Port in work from scientia.

+Go through Karpathy lectures.
+Build ResNet from scratch, build Transformer from scratch (verify the correct order of models feedforward -> X -> Y) so that all paradigmatic models are built from scratch.

 ### Extra Curricular Study